RamonCruz-Hinojosa/calculator-app-101/README.md

 ## To Turn This Assignment In

-1. Since you forked this repo you'll need to `git status, add, commit, push` the same way you've done before but now you'll create a Pull Request (*PR*).
+1. Since you forked this repo you'll need to `git status, add, commit, push` the same way you've done before but now you'll create a Pull Request (_PR_).

-  > *NOTE: A PR is a request to merge your code changes into the original code base.
-This is what you'd normally do in your day job so that others can see the work you did for the day.*
+> _NOTE: A PR is a request to merge your code changes into the original code base.
+This is what you'd normally do in your day job so that others can see the work you did for the day._

 1. Once you've made the PR you'll copy/paste the URL of the PR for your instructor to grade.

-*******
+---

 <iframe src="https://player.vimeo.com/video/395247060" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>